jorn-steynen/RBPi-AP_Terra/README.md

 - The setup is optimized for power efficiency and long-term outdoor deployment.
 - Data is transmitted via 4G and accessed remotely over a VPN.
 - Designed to be low-maintenance and robust against power and network issues.
+- Log files are rotated automatically using logrotate to conserve SSD space.

 ---